AnthonyJCaruana/users/README.md

 # User Maintenance

-A high level library and REST API for user management using REDIS as the storage engine released under the GPLv3 licence written in the GO language whicgh has excellent support out of the box for servers and a good set of cryptograhic libraries.
+A high level library and REST API for the management of system users released under the GPLv3 licence written in the GO language which has excellent support out of the box for servers and a good set of cryptograhic libraries.

 This library and service was originally writen for a web site for managing various software settings on an IOT device running on an ARM v7 proccesor with Ubuntu Linux as the underlying operating system.
 I only wanted authorised users to have access so I needed a way of allowing them to login to the system in a secure manner and manage other users as well as reset passwords and change email addresses.